The .22 Rifle has long been one of my favorite rifles to shoot.

-However, the survivalist that hopes to survive on a Ruger 10/22 alone may need to reconsider.
+However, the survivalist who hopes to survive on a Ruger 10/22 alone may need to reconsider.
 It takes the ability to hunt big game to survive (both for the nutritional value and also for the other resources the beast offers).
 A centerfire-hunting rifle is absolutely crucial over the long haul.

 The .22LR is a fantastic survival cartridge, but it shouldn’t be your only option.
-Stay safe, keep your guns ready, knives sharp, and never forget to memorize the basics of preparedness.
+Stay safe, keep your guns ready, and knives sharp, and never forget to memorize the basics of preparedness.

 About the Author – Usman is a writer, outdoor enthusiast, technology lover, and knife collector.